 Having an employee work from home means that you’re moving from an isolated office environment and merging into a hybrid with personal life.
 No matter how you look at it, there is no way some intermix won’t occur.

-We all lead very diverse personal lives.
+We all lead very diverse personal lives and your working discipline may not be the same for others.
 Your environment can be vastly different from Employee A and even more different than Employee B. Accepting that your remote work plan will never be perfect is another step towards building the right management strategy.

 Work towards helping remote employees resolve some personal challenges.
 Here are some ways you can make the transition easier: